Our tribute to some of the finest working sheepdogs we’ve known.

 Regrettably, she was never seriously trained for sheep work but recently, she’s demonstrated to us that this was a mistake.

-Pearl's offspring from matings with Glen have produced some of the very top Agility dogs.
+As well as being a very useful sheepdog, Pearl’s offspring from matings with Glen have produced some of the very top Agility dogs.
+More info.